In an earlier post, I wrote about How to Stick to Your Plan.

 As regular readers may know I had a precise date planned to resign.
 Then the Queensland floods hit.
 Even though I was lucky enough not to have any property damage, it derailed my plans.

 For starters, it was physically impossible for me to resign on my planned date as our office was closed and staff sent home for several days.
-There was also a lot of concerning talk about the economy and tough times ahead.
+There was also a lot of concerning talk about the economy and the tough times ahead.
 Suddenly I started to question whether I should put my plan on hold.

 Thankfully, my sense of feeling overwhelmed subsided (as did the flood water) and I resigned the following week.